 Hi, I’m Dianne Wenz!

 I’m a Vegan Health and Lifestyle Coach and Plant-Based Chef in addition to being a food blogger.
+I’m also the author of Truly Healthy Vegan Cookbook.

 I grew up with chronic headaches, sinus infections, and terrible allergies.
 I went vegetarian in 1993 for ethical reasons, and my health issues only seemed to get worse.
 At the time, it was difficult to find information on vegetarian health, and I doubled down on eggs and dairy, thinking they would prevent that much talked about protein deficiency that so many worry about.